SemanticBeeng/lms-clean/report.md

 ## LMS

 Lightweight Modular Staging (LMS) is a library written in Scala that enable staged meta-programming.
 Meta-Programming is the art of writing computer programs that can handle other programs as data.
 Thus, they are able to reason about programs, which they are themselves, hence the name.
 In staged meta-programming, the goal is to generate new programs from annotated programs.
-Those annotations are called staged annotions.
+Those annotations are called staged annotations.
 The program source is called the **meta-program**.
 The program being generated is the the **object program**.
 The generation can go through multiple stage.
 Each stage is another transformation that can leverage new informations to build the final program.
-LMS is heterogenous: the meta-program and the object program can be written in different programming languages (eg: generating C).
+LMS is heterogeneous: the meta-program and the object program can be written in different programming languages (e.g: generating C).

 In LMS, the meta-program is written in a subset of Scala.
 This subset is: